zuhlke/engineering-posts/drafts/api-first-part-1.md

 API-first comes with a lot of benefits.
 Here are some of them:

-* __Better APIs__: A good API fulfills its clients' needs, is easy to use and produces maintainable code.
-Thinking about the API first helps you come up with the API you want - rather than one your code accidentally generates.
+* __Better APIs__: Designing an API upfront forces you to talk about the purpose of the API and how it should behave.
+This leads to APIs that fit their consumers' needs, are easier to use, and often reduce server and client complexity.

 * __Development teams can work in parallel__: As soon as the API specification is defined, both server and clients can start their implementation work in parallel.

 * __Code-generation__: Client and server code can be generated from the API specification.

 * __Integration tested__: Having the API defined first improves the chances that our client talks correctly to our server.
-Generating code and building your development and build processes around API-first improves the chances even more.
+Generating code and building your development and ci/cd-processes around API-first improves the chances even more.

 ### The tools

 Appropriate tooling is essential for API-first development.
-The following two will make our life easier:
+The following two will make our lifes easier:

 #### Swagger Editor